 - tai chi

-There’s no cure for eczema.
-If you live with the condition, it’s important to avoid anything that may irritate or dry your skin and cause a flare, including:
+If you live with eczema, it’s important to avoid anything that may irritate or dry your skin and cause a flare, including:

 - perfumed soap or body wash